Deep Learning for Bayesian Optimization of Scientific Problems with High-Dimensional Structure

 There is an interesting connection between how well BNNs are able to capture and explore a multi-modal posterior distribution and their performance in BO.
 For example, we have noticed that larger batch sizes tend to significantly hurt BO performance.
 On the one hand, larger batch sizes may be resulting in poorer generalization as the model finds sharper local minima in the loss landscape.
-However, a more likely explanation is that the stochasticity inherent in smaller batch sizes allows the BNN to more easily explore the posterior distribution, which is known to be highly multi-modal \cite{fort2019deep}.
+Another explanation is that the stochasticity inherent in smaller batch sizes allows the BNN to more easily explore the posterior distribution, which is known to be highly multi-modal \citep{fort2019deep}.
 Indeed, BO often underperforms for very small dataset sizes $N$ but quickly catches up as $N$ increases, indicating that batch size is an important hyperparameter which must be balanced with computational cost.

 All our results use continued training (or warm restart) to minimize training costs.
-We note that re-initializing $\mathcal{M}$ and training from scratch in every iteration performs better than continued training on some tasks, which points to how BNNs---including ensembles---are not sufficiently capturing a multi-modal posterior distribution.
-Future work will consider using stochastic training approaches such as SG-MCMC methods for exploring posterior distributions \cite{welling2011bayesian,zhang2019cyclical} as well as other continual learning techniques to further minimize training costs, especially for larger datasets \cite{parisi2019continual}.
+We note that re-initializing $\mathcal{M}$ and training from scratch in every iteration performs better than continued training on some tasks (results in the Appendix), which points to how BNNs may not sufficiently represent a multi-modal posterior distribution or that continued training may skew the training distribution that the BNN sees.
+Future work will consider using stochastic training approaches such as SG-MCMC methods for exploring posterior distributions \citep{welling2011bayesian,zhang2019cyclical} as well as other continual learning techniques to further minimize training costs, especially for larger datasets \citep{parisi2019continual}.